ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 Anyhow, get familiar with the package/dependency manager of your language of choice and search to see if there are any popular frameworks or libraries used in your field of interest.
-Install a few, read their documentatioin, and get to coding.
+Install a few, read their documentation, and get to coding.

 ## Tutorial Hell is real